 These milk chocolate brownies aren’t as rich or cocoa filled as your classic homemade brownies or decadent fudge brownies.
 But there’s something delicious about swapping the classic dark chocolate or semi-sweet chocolate for milk chocolate.
 These brownies have a creamy, not too rich, mellow chocolate flavor and a deliciously chewy texture that almost verges on gooey.

 To be honest – I often get asked why I don’t bake with milk chocolate.
 It’s creamy, it’s delicious – and hey, you can eat a whole family-sized Dairy Milk bar 10 minutes flat (just me??).
 So why wouldn’t I add that creamy, milky goodness to recipes?
 Well my answer up until recently was always this.

-Milk chocolate has a low percentage of cocoa.
-And when we use chocolate in baking, we end up diluting the cocoa flavor because of the other ingredients (butter, milk, flour, etc).
+Milk chocolate has a low percentage of cocoa – typically around 30-35%.
+When we use chocolate in baking, we end up diluting the cocoa flavor because of the other ingredients (butter, milk, flour, etc).
 So if we start off with milk chocolate, then the chocolate flavor is too weak.

 It was challenge accepted.

 How to Make Milk Chocolate Brownies – Step-by-Step Photos & Recipe Tips

 I’ve included recipe tips and step-by-step photos to ensure success – but to get straight to the ingredient amounts and condensed recipe format (without tips) feel free to scroll down.

 - As always, start by preheating the oven to 350F (180C or 170C fan forced).
 Line an 8×8 inch (20×20 cm) pan with aluminum foil or parchment paper, leaving an overhang around the edges.
 I like this method because it means that after the brownies have baked and cooled, you can lift them out of the pan using the overhang and slice on a cutting board.
 If you prefer, you can always lightly grease the pan instead.